 Individuals sentenced to prison in Wisconsin on or after December 31, 1999 or February 1, 2003 must be given a bifurcated sentence.
 See, Wis.
 Stat. sec.
 973.01.
 A bifurcated sentence consists of a period of initial confinement (in time) followed by a period of extended supervision (out time).
 During the extended supervision time, the defendant is assigned a probation officer and must follow rules just as an individual on probation does.

 However, things change upon revocation of extended supervision.
 As discussed above, the penalty is either imposed and stayed, or withheld, for probation.
 For individuals on extended supervision, the administrative law judge determines how long the defendant should be incarcerated for upon revocation.
 So, where individuals facing probation revocations are sentenced by the trial court judge, the administrative law judge, at the time of the revocation hearing, determines how long the defendant should be re-confined.

 Individuals who have been revoked off extended supervision do not return to court for a sentencing after revocation.

-Contact the Milwaukee criminal defense attorneys at Meyer Van Severen, S.C. for revocation defense
+Contact the Milwaukee criminal defense attorneys at Van Severen Law Office for revocation defense

 If you’ve been alleged to have violated your rules of supervision, you may be facing a revocation of your probation, extended supervision, or parole.
-Although criminal defense attorney Matthew Meyer discussed sentencing after revocation, our defense attorneys usually defend individuals well before a case gets to this point.
-To speak with a defense lawyer at Meyer Van Severen, give us a call at (414) 270-0202.
+Although criminal defense attorney Ben Van Severen discussed sentencing after revocation, our defense attorneys usually defend individuals well before a case gets to this point.
+To speak with a defense lawyer at Van Severen Law Office, give us a call at (414) 270-0202.